AnujPancholi/ts-jadsl/README.md

 Heap<T>(comparatorFunction: (firstElement: T, secondElement: T) => number, initArray?: Array<T>)
 ```

+A binary heap with internally implemented with an array.

 ##### Parameters:

 - `comparatorFunction: (firstElement: T, secondElement: T) => number` (mandatory): A comparator function to return a number.
 If number is greater than 0, bubble-up will be performed in the heapify operation.